mahmoud-mahdy/CLI_for_coffe_shop/MovieLens_data_pipeline/README.md

 when finished open http://localhost:8080/ in your browser username ```airflow``` password ```airflow```

-open ```admin``` then ```connection``` then make new connection called ```gcloud``` and write the path to the service account key downloaded erlier.
+open ```admin``` then ```connection``` then make new connection called ```gcloud``` and write the path to the service account key downloaded earlier.
 ```/opt/airflow/keys/<service_account.json```

 replace ```<service_account.json>``` with your key name